South Mollymook Coastal Protection Works

 Background

-Council has decided that the replacement of existing seawalls is the preferred option to mitigate the risks of coastal hazards on essential public infrastructure, as well as the MGC.
+As set out by Council’s Coastal Management Program for the Open Coast and Jervis Bay replacement of existing seawalls is the preferred option to mitigate the risks of coastal hazards on essential public infrastructure, as well as the MGC.
 This will improve amenity, safety and ensure protection from current and future coastal hazards.

 Project Stages

-Council is currently in a grant funded partnership with the Department of Planning, Industry and Environment (DPIE) to engage a specialist consultant to progress with the development of all pre-construction requirements including detailed design, environmentl assessment, community consultation and required agency approvals for the replacement of the existing seawalls at South Mollymook beach.
+In 2025, Council completed a grant funded partnership with the Department of Climate Change, Energy, the Environment and Water (DCCEEW) to complete development of all pre-construction requirements.
+This work included the detailed engineering design, environmental assessment, community consultation and required agency approvals for the replacement of the existing seawalls at South Mollymook beach.

 Community Engagement

-A variety of methods will be used to engage the community on this project.
+A variety of methods will be used to inform the community on the progress of this project.
 Details for all community engagement dates and options will be made available as the project progresses.

 • CLOSED: This survey has concluded.